MahonriReynolds/python_sandbox/README.md

 # python_sandbox

-Boids: Simple boids simulation in matplotlib.
+Boids: Simplified boids simulation in matplotlib.
 ![Boids gif](https://github.com/MahonriReynolds/python_sandbox/blob/main/boids.gif)

 * Boid: Simple object hoding a position and velocity.
 Represented by a dot in the graph.